TheoGvl/Personal-Anime-List/README.md

 > **DEVELOPMENT NOTICE**
 > **This project is a living application and is currently under active continuous development.
 The codebase, features, and UI are constantly evolving.
 Expect frequent updates, new tools, and structural improvements as the site continues to grow!**

 AnimeVault is a modern, feature-rich Single Page Application (SPA) designed for anime enthusiasts to discover, track, and manage their anime journey.
-Powered by a Python/Flask backend and an interactive JavaScript frontend, it integrates seamlessly with the [Jikan API](https://jikan.moe/) (MyAnimeList) to provide real-time data, deep statistics, and a beautiful user experience.
+Powered by a Python/Flask backend and an interactive JavaScript frontend, it integrates seamlessly with the [Jikan API](https://jikan.moe/) to provide real-time data, deep statistics, and a beautiful user experience.

 ## Key Features

 ### Discovery & Search
 * **Dynamic Home Dashboard:** Instantly browse Top Airing, Top Rated, and Most Popular anime of all time.
+* **Seasonal Anime Lazy-Loaded:** Check out what aired last season, what's airing now, and what's coming next.
+Seasonal lists are hidden by default and only load when clicked, ensuring lightning-fast performance and saving bandwidth.
 * **Advanced Search:** Filter the massive MyAnimeList database by keyword, specific Genres, and Year of release.
 * **Pagination:** Seamlessly browse through hundreds of search results with the "Load More" functionality.